temporalio/edu-102-java-code/exercises/testing-code/README.md

 test, which you'll find in the `TranslationActivitiesTest.java` file in the `src/test/java/translationworkflow` directory.
-Since the test runs the Activity, which in turn calls the microservice to do the translation, ensure that your microservice is running as state above.
+Since the test runs the Activity, which in turn calls the microservice to do the translation, ensure that your microservice is running as stated above.
 Then run the test.

+1. `cd` into `exercises/testing-code/practice/`
-1. Run the `mvn test` command to execute the provided test
+2. Run the `mvn test` command to execute the provided test

 ## Part B: Write and Run Another Test for the Activity